theam/aday-ondemand-loop/docs/guide/content/user_guide/finding_data.md

 - Invoke the appropriate connector
 - Display the dataset’s metadata and file list

+!!! tip

-> 💡 **Tip:** This method is especially efficient if you're working from a publication, citation, or already bookmarked dataset.
+    This method is especially efficient if you're working from a publication, citation, or already bookmarked dataset.

 ---